-Now you know how to make the perfect pancakes, here are our favourite pancake recipes to try.
-Our simple pancake recipes are all easy to make, from crepe-style pancakes to stacks of American pancakes, savoury pancakes to indulgent chocolate pancakes, and even healthy pancake recipes.
+Now you know how to make the perfect pancakes, here are our favourite recipes to try.
+Our simple pancake recipes are all easy to make, from crepes to stacks of American pancakes, savoury pancakes to indulgent chocolate versions, and even healthy pancake recipes.

 Check out our fluffy pancakes with vibrant berry compote.
 This indulgent vegan brunch recipe is easy to make and ready in under 30 minutes.

 Check out our light and fluffy pancakes packed with salted caramel.
 This easy recipe is simple to make and ready in just 30 minutes - an easy treat for the whole family.